-Since you’ll be feeding your chickens, you can customize their meals to get the best quality of eggs and meat.
+Since you’ll be feeding your chickens, you can customize their meals to get the best quality eggs and meat.
 Besides, it’s fun to watch your chickens fight one another over food.
 If you want a breed of chicken with good quality eggs and calm temperament, you should consider Holland Chicken.
 Read more details about this breed of chicken below.

 Holland Chicken Background and History

-Before 1949, chickens on small farms in the United States of America laid brown eggs.
+Before 1949, many chickens on small farms in the United States of America laid brown eggs.
 However, it was believed then that white eggs were better because they are lightweight and sweeter.
 As such, many people preferred white eggs to brown eggs.

 However, the breeds of chicken that laid white eggs weren’t mostly available and well-equipped in terms of health standards.
 This led to Rutgers Breeding Farms crossing different breeds of chicken that would be well-fleshed and lay white eggs.

 The Rutgers Breeding Farms is a part of the Rutgers New Jersey Agricultural Experiment Station established in 1880.
 The station was set up to teach different practices in Agriculture.

 Even though the Holland breed of chicken was developed in New Jersey, it is named “Holland” because the breeders crossed chickens imported from Holland with breeds such as Lamona, White Leghorn, Rhode Island Red, etc.